ankitkumar04100/CollectiveMind-Live/README.md

 ---

-# Closing Statement
+# 🏁 Closing Statement

 CollectiveMind Live is not a chatbot.

 It is not a transcription tool.
 It is not a meeting assistant.

-It is a real-time cognitive infrastructure layer for human decision-making.
+It is a **real-time cognitive infrastructure layer for human decision-making.**

 In boardrooms.
 In crisis rooms.
 In policy chambers.
 In startup war rooms.

 Wherever decisions shape the future —
 CollectiveMind augments the intelligence behind them.

-In a world overwhelmed by opinions, we built a system that generates structured foresight.
+In a world overwhelmed by opinions,
+we built a system that generates **structured foresight.**

-Powered by Gemini Live.
+Powered by **Gemini Live.**
-Deployed on Google Cloud.
+Deployed on **Google Cloud.**
-Engineered for real-time collaboration.
+Engineered for **real-time collaboration.**

-Designed for the next evolution of human collective intelligence.
+Designed for the next evolution of **human collective intelligence.**

 This is not an application.

-This is the beginning of decision intelligence as infrastructure.
+This is the beginning of **decision intelligence as infrastructure.**

 ---